hsianj012/spotFinder/milestone1/milestone1.md

 <h3>Milestone 1 - Idea, UI/UX, and MVP Features</h3>
-<b>User Research</b>
+<b>User Research</b><br>
 1. Problem: finding a parking spot <br>
-Solution: searchable map w/ potential parking spots highlighted on map
+Solution: searchable map w/ potential parking spots highlighted on map<br>
-2. Feature: being able to filter spots by features (free, metered, garage, etc.)
+2. Feature: being able to filter spots by features (free, metered, garage, etc.)<br>
-3. Target Demographic: infrequent driver/commuter not familiar with the parking situation/availability in the city.
+3. Target Demographic: infrequent driver/commuter not familiar with the parking situation/availability in the city. <br>
 4.	<u>Use Case:</u><br>
 User - has an evening appointment at the student center <br>
 User - drives to campus, needs place to park<br>